The other night, I was at some party. I didn’t know a lot of people, but this is nothing new.

 In order to avoid becoming a walking business card dispensary, every time you think about networking, I want you to focus on one thing – and one thing only.

 If you like the other person and think they are a nice human being, I want you to always focus on finding ways to help.
 By helping other people reach their goals, all the lessons we spoke about (rapport, reputation and building relationships) will work in your favor.

+Here is what I learned.
 Help enough people, and enough people will help you.
-Simple, right?

 - Build a network of like minded individuals.